 - Lithium Ion battery holds over 80% of its charge over 90 days whilst idle.

 This Black and Decker cordless combi drill has an all-metal motor and gearbox for solid performance and product longevity.

 Whether you’re looking to assemble flat pack furniture or drill holes in plasterboard or masonry, this combi drill is more than adequate thanks to its 10 torque settings, with drill and hammer drill modes.
-In fact, with up to 2100 bpm hammer drilling, it goes a fair way to replacing your corded drill.
+In fact, up to 2100 bpm hammer drilling goes a fair way to replacing your corded drill.

-Thanks to its lightweight and compact design, complete with LED work light, it’s easy to use even in confined, hard-to-reach spaces.
+Thanks to its lightweight and compact design and LED work light, it’s easy to use even in confined, hard-to-reach spaces.

 This model comes with two lithium-ion batteries, so you can use them to tackle long projects without running out of power.
 Remember that the batteries take a fair while to charge, so always put one on charge as soon as the drill starts to run low.